avi-shatz/learn-spanish/README.md

-Miwok App
+learn-spanish App
 ===================================

-This app displays lists of vocabulary words for the user to learn the Miwok language.
+This app displays lists of vocabulary words for the user to learn the spanish language.
-Used in a Udacity course in the Beginning Android Nanodegree.

 Pre-requisites
 --------------